The Screaming Skull: Plot

-Believing she has finally lost her sanity, Jenni resolves to be committed.
-She tells Eric that the entire property will be meticulously searched for the skull as a last resort.
+Believing she has finally lost her sanity, Jenni resolves to be committed, and Eric says he has arranged for them to leave that night.
+Reverend Snow visits, and Eric tells him that Jenni is going back to the hospital.
+Later, Jenni tells Eric that Reverend Snow, when saying goodbye, had promised to bring people the next day so that the entire property can be meticulously searched for the skull as a last resort.
 Mickey secretly steals the skull and brings it to Snow before Eric can retrieve it.
 That night, Eric prepares to murder Jenni and stage it as a suicide.
 Jenni sees Marion's ghost in Mickey's greenhouse and flees back to the house, where Eric begins throttling her.
 The ghost appears and chases Eric outside, corners, and attacks him, drowning him in the decorative pond.

 After Jenni regains consciousness, the Snows arrive.
 Mrs. Snow comforts a hysterical Jenni and the Reverend discovers Eric's body in the pond.
 Some undisclosed time later, Jenni and the Snows depart from the house.
 Reverend Snow declares whether or not Marion's death was an accident will remain a mystery.

-The film ends with Mickey drinking from the pond and saying, "They've left.
-Rest in peace."
-A vision of a woman's face appears in the pond.
+The film ends with Mickey taking some water from the pond in his hand and placing it on his face before saying "They're gone.
+Rest."
+A vision of what may be a woman's face begins to appear in the pond as smoky bubbles cover its surface.